espocrm/documentation/docs/development/di.md

 }
 ```

-If there's no matching service for a parameter but a type hint is a class, then a new instance of that class will be instantiated (by Injectable Factory).
+If there's no matching service for a parameter but the type hint is a class, then a new instance of that class will be instantiated (by the Injectable Factory).

 ## Injectable factory